apache/iceberg/docs/spark-procedures.md

 | `snapshot_ids` |   | array of long       | Array of snapshot IDs to expire. |

 If `older_than` and `retain_last` are omitted, the table's [expiration properties](../configuration/#table-behavior-properties) will be used.
+Snapshots that are still referenced by branches or tags won't be removed.
+By default, branches and tags never expire, which can be changed with table properties `history.expire.max-ref-age-ms`.

 #### Output